-- are serially correlated;
+- serially correlated;

-- are normally Distributed;
+- normally Distributed;

-- are homoscedastic.
+- homoscedastic.

 Under OLS regression we then run the CUSUM test to check for any structural break in the variables in the model.
 As we are dealing with time series data, we need to examine the unit root properties of the variables and we also need to conduct a cointegration test to investigate whether there is any long run relationship between the explained variable and any of the explanatory variables (which may yield spurious/nonsense results).